updated

 Can possibly accept pets

-We have two cows, one livestock guardian dog in training and we have free range chickens and cats, so any dogs or cats would have to get along with all of them.
-I suppose a caged animal would also be possible.
+We have two livestock guardian dogs and we have free range chickens and cats, so any dogs or cats would have to get along with all of them, prioritizing our animals' safety and well being.
+We have been able to integrate many guest dogs, with some leash time and familiarizing.

 • How many Workawayers can stay?